Technical Co-Lead – Governance, Policy and Planning

 He is currently Technical Advisor for management capacity building on the Women for Health, Nigeria (W4H) and Health Pooled Fund, South Sudan (HPF) programmes.
 Until 2016 he was the Technical Advisor for systems strengthening on the Malaria Action Program for States (MAPS) in Nigeria, and Lead Partner and Technical Advisor on systems strengthening and management capacity building for the Support to the National Malaria, Nigeria (SuNMaP) programme and he provided technical assistance to strengthen EU Official Development Assistance and the Primary Health Care Sector Policy Support programme in South Africa.

-In 2016, he has evaluated the HIV Adherence Clubs in Cape Town metro for the Gates Foundation, the Stop Stock out project for MSF and was part of a small team that complied a PHC analysis of South Africa for the Alliance for Health Systems Policy and Research.
+In 2016, he evaluated the HIV Adherence Clubs in Cape Town metro for the Gates Foundation, the Stop Stock Out project for MSF and was part of a small team that compiled a PHC analysis of South Africa for the Alliance for Health Systems Policy and Research.

 Previously, Andrew worked as a regional director of health in Eastern Cape Province, South Africa.
 There he was responsible for developing and implementing a major management capacity building programme for four years for all of the province’s 21 districts, which began operation in June 1998.
 Prior to this, he was Director of Health and Welfare for the Central Region, serving nearly two million people with 21 hospitals, 200 clinics, several welfare institutions and offices with 13,000 employees.